-Parameter Description priority Port DR priority.
+Parameter Description priority Interface DR priority.
 The larger the value is, the higher the priority is.
 Its range is from 0 to 4294967294, and the default is 1.

-default DR priority on PIM port is 1.
+default DR priority on PIM interface is 1.

-- 1. If all PIM neighbors support DR Priority on the port, select the one with the highest priority as DR. If all have the same priority, just select the one with the highest port IP value as DR. - 2.
-If router didn't advertise its priority in Hello packet and there are several routers have the same situation, just select the router with the highest port IP value as DR.
+- 1. If all PIM neighbors supinterface DR Priority on the interface, select the one with the highest priority as DR. If all have the same priority, just select the one with the highest interface IP value as DR. - If router didn't advertise its priority in Hello packet and there are several routers have the same situation, just select the router with the highest interface IP value as DR.

-3.1.5. ip pim-dm hello-interval
+3.1.6 ip pim-dm hello-interval

-This command is used to configure the interval of regularly sent PIM-Hello packets on the port.
+This command is used to configure the interval of regularly sent PIM-Hello packets on the interface.
 You can set this command to "no" to restore default interval.